gitlabhq/gitlabhq/qa/qa/factory/README.md

           end
         end

-        # Attribute fetched from the API response if present if present,
+        # Attribute fetched from the API response if present,
         # or from the Shirt factory if present,
         # or a QA::Factory::Product::NoValueError is raised otherwise
         product :name